Altaes/EnviteBlog/README.md

 NOTE: I have started writing this blog mid-development of Envite.
 The structure of this blog will be clustered in sub-sections (i.e. LoginView, SubmittingEvents, Server-App Interactions, etc).

 ######`August 9, 2015`
+  **LoginView**
+      The current login view looks pretty plain, and not particularly eye-catching and attention grabbing, however at least it's      not eye gorging worthy... hopefully.